Lavitracode12/House-Price-Prediction/README.md

 *Trained and evaluated with a Random Forest model

 # Dataset
-Used the House Prices: Advanced Regression Techniques dataset from Kaggle.
+Used the "California housing prices" dataset from Kaggle.

 # Technologies Used